Kerala Police: Police Stations

-A Subdivision is further divided into Police Station areas, each of which is under an Inspector of Police designated as Station House Officer (SHO).
+There are 484 local law and order police stations in Kerala.
+Each police station functions under a Station House Officer (SHO), who is the officer in charge of the police station.
+Of these, 1 police station, Mullaperiyar Police Station, functions under a Deputy Superintendent of Police (DySP) who serves as the Station House Officer (SHO), while 64 police stations are headed by Inspectors of Police (IP) as SHOs.
+The remaining 419 police stations are headed by Sub-Inspectors of Police (SI) as SHOs.
+These 419 sub-inspector-led police stations are organised into 200 police circles, generally comprising three police stations, each supervised by an Inspector of Police designated as Circle Inspector (CI).

 A Police Station (PS) is the basic unit of policing, responsible for prevention and detection of crime, maintenance of public order, enforcing law in general as well as for performing protection duties and making security arrangements for the constitutional authorities, government functionaries, representatives of the public in different legislative bodies and local self governments, public figures etc. Kerala has 484 local police stations that handle routine law enforcement and investigations.
 In addition, there are 80 special police stations: coastal police stations manage coastal security, cybercrime police stations deal with cyber crimes, and women police stations handle crimes against women, such as domestic violence and harassment.

 Inspectors in charge of police stations are known as Inspector SHOs (ISHO).
 In small police stations sub-inspectors are appointed as SHOs.
-At the police station level, there are typically two wings: the law and order and the crime investigation.
+At the police station level, there are typically two wings: the law and order wing and the crime investigation wing.
 These are headed by a sub-inspector of police (SIs) who oversees the respective functions of maintaining public order and conducting criminal investigations within the station's jurisdiction.
-The Sub Inspector (Law & Order) handles general policing duties such as maintaining law and order, crime prevention, patrolling, and public safety, while the Sub Inspector (Crimes) is responsible for investigation-related duties, including crime registration, evidence collection, interrogation, arrests, and submission of final reports to court.
 The Station House Officer is assisted by personnel of the ranks of Sub Inspector, Assistant Sub Inspector, Senior Civil Police Officer, and Civil Police Officer in policing operations.
 The section known as General Executive is working in the police stations of Kerala.

-Police outposts

 Some police stations have outposts attached to them, which are typically headed by assistant sub-inspectors or senior civil police officers.
 A police outpost functions under the jurisdiction of its respective police station and is typically established in remote or rural areas within the limits of a large police station.